 You can call the NYC Well helpline 24/7/365 for help with drug and alcohol use or mental health issues like anxiety and depression.
-The hotline offers free, confidential mental health support through trained counselors and services are available in more than 200 languages.
-Counselors are trained to answer calls from deaf and hard of hearing individuals through video relay.
+The hotline offers free, confidential mental health support through trained counselors, and services are available in more than 200 languages.
+Counselors are trained to answer calls from deaf and hard-of-hearing people through video relay.

 North Carolina Department of Health and Human Services 1-800-662-7030

-The NCDHHS offers a range of resources for individuals battling illegal drug abuse or prescription drug misuse as well as recovery services.
+The NCDHHS offers a range of resources for people battling illegal drug abuse or prescription drug misuse, as well as recovery services.
 You can call the helpline number to obtain information about resources available in the state.

 Vaya Health 1-800-849-6127

 Vaya Health operates a 24/7 toll-free helpline in North Carolina for people in crisis and in need of immediate help.
 In addition to substance abuse and mental conditions, the helpline can provide resources and guidance about obtaining housing, food, and employment.

 You can call Recovery Talk 24 hours a day, 7 days a week on their toll-free helpline to talk to peer-support specialists who have personal experience with addiction.
 The hotline is free, anonymous, and confidential.

 The North Dakota Department of Human Services provides a wealth of resources and programs for people with substance use disorders and mental health problems, including community-based services, peer support, opioid treatment programs, and service locator help.
 All information is confidential and anonymous.